-(4) Go to the shell script directory (gosh/).
-Edit the executable script test1-glb_15min.sh for your computer environment and experiments settings.
+Go to the shell script directory (gosh/).
+Edit the executable script test1-glb_15min.sh (hereafter: “go script”) for your computer environment and experiments settings.
 You can modify, for example, experiment name, number of OpenMP threads, usage of the adaptive time step scheme, the interpolation with the input matrix, and the list of output files.